OPS-E2E-PPE/PowerShell-Docs/reference/7.1/Microsoft.WSMan.Management/New-WSManInstance.md

 management resource using the **ResourceURI** parameter and the **SelectorSet** parameter .
 For example, the following command uses the **File** parameter:

-`Invoke-WSManAction -Action stopservice -ResourceUri wmi/cimv2/Win32_Service -SelectorSet @{Name="spooler"} -File c:\input.xml -Authentication Default`
+`Invoke-WSManAction -Action StopService -ResourceUri wmi/cimv2/Win32_Service -SelectorSet @{Name="spooler"} -File C:\input.xml -Authentication Default`

 This command calls the **StopService** method on the Spooler service using input from a file.
 The file, `Input.xml`, contains the following content: